More than 250,000 welcome Croatia home after World Cup final

 Now a member of the European Union, Croatia's economy remains weak and people have been leaving the country looking for a more secure future elsewhere.

-Grabar-Kitarovic said Croatia, despite its size, has managed to make a difference in sports, along with science and culture.

-"I'm so proud not only of our football team, I'm so proud of our nation," she said.
+"I'm so proud not only of our football team, I'm so proud of our nation."

 Croatia's state railway company halved ticket prices so fans could travel to Zagreb, while city authorities said public transportation would be free on Monday.